jvataidee/ComputerVision101/README.md

 ![Project Image](CV101.png)
 # Computer Vision 101 Repository by João Ataíde

-João Ataíde is a Data Scientist at Imagem Esri.
 This repository is dedicated to his practices from the course "Computer Vision 1: Introduction (Python)".

 ## Course Link
 You can access the course at [Computer Vision 1: Introduction (Python)](https://opencv.org/courses)